What is the male-dominated workplace and how deep into the Blue Zone is your workplace?

 Let’s start by clarifying that the 21st century male-dominated workplace is not the same as the 1960’s where women were secretaries, fetched coffee, and were called “Honey.”
 It doesn’t have a frat house or sports bar mentality .
 It doesn’t actively hold women back or believe in stereotypes.

-For the most part, the men who work in Blue Zone workplaces are a great group of guys with a wide range of personalities.
-They conduct business according to what they were taught – they believe this is how business is done and how you get ahead.
+For the most part, the men who work in the Blue Zone are a great group of guys with a wide range of personalities.
+They conduct business according to the Blue Zone principles they were taught – they believe this is how business is done and how you get ahead.
 They don’t think there is anything “wrong” in what they are doing and they are right.
 However, what they don’t know is that what they are doing is incomplete and therefore they and their workplace are under-performing their potential.

 A woman identifies a Blue Zone workplace by the way it makes her feel.
 She notices small differences between herself and her male colleagues even if she can’t articulate what they are.
 Those differences make her feel a bit awkward and uncomfortable – like she doesn’t quite fit in.
 She notices the workplace is “very male.”
 She wonders if her male colleagues notice the differences too and if it diminishes their opinion of her.

 She notices how few women there are, especially if she is in a non-traditional role.
 She wants to talk to the other women but she questions if she should.
-The other women who are her peers and in similar roles are scattered about in other departments and she has no “professional” reason to talk to them.
+The other women who are her peers and in similar roles are scattered about in other departments and she has little “professional” reason to talk to them.
 If she does how will her male colleagues interpret that?
+Will she be reinforcing a stereotype?

-She could talk to the women in traditional roles in her immediate workplace, but if she does will her male colleagues will think less of her professionally?
-She feels she has to be careful how she is perceived and like she has to walk on eggshells at work.
+She could talk to the women in traditional roles in her immediate workplace, but again she wonders if she does will her male colleagues will think less of her professionally?
+She feels she has to be careful how she is perceived.
+She feels like she has to walk on eggshells at work.

-She forms good relationships with some of her male colleagues but they are the men who are stagnant in their careers.
-They don’t have the connections to help her get ahead.
+She forms good relationships with some of her male colleagues but they are the men who have plateaued in their careers.
+They don’t have the right connections to help her get ahead.
 She can’t figure out how to connect within her workplace so she is given opportunities to showcase her abilities.
 No matter what her aspirations are to do more and move up, she feels she is being overlooked.

 Eventually she is selected to attend a professional development course and she has new hope – she is being noticed!
 But once in the training, it becomes clear who among her male peers will benefit from the training.
 It is obvious who the “Golden Boy” with all the right connections is.
 She doesn’t understand what is so special about him because his work isn’t all that spectacular.